Soda Bread, as its name implies, gets its rise, not from yeast, but from baking soda (bicarbonate of soda).

 are baked in a hot oven and this produces a scone with a hard and crusty

-outer crust yet inside they have a nice tender crumb.
-These are wonderful
+outer crust yet inside they have a soft and tender crumb.
+However, when

-degrees F (220 degrees C) and place rack in center of oven.
+degrees F (220 degrees C) and place the oven rack in the center of the oven.
 Line a baking

 sheet with parchment paper.

 In a large

 bowl, whisk together the flour, sugar (if using), baking soda, and salt.
 Make a well in the

 center of the flour mixture and add most of the buttermilk.
 Using one

 hand, a wooden spoon or spatula, mix (adding more buttermilk if necessary) until you